-- Regularly update and maintain GIS datasets and maps of bike/ped network facilities and plans statewide.
-Document linkage between the local and regional network facilities.
-Use national and - statewide data sources (Streetlight, Strava, or other applications) to confirm and analyze bike/ped travel activity. - Regularly maintain and update the statewide shared use path GIS dataset, and coordinate with OIT for data sharing endeavors internally and externally. - Develop a Complete Streets, Roads, and Highways Review Process. - Plan, oversee, and facilitate the installation of wayfinding signage along United States Bicycle Routes within the state.
+- Develop, update, and standardized coordination protocols with the Divisions of Maintenance, Traffic Operations, Design, Planning, and HDOs concerning most recent Bicycle Warning sign placement procedures. - Regularly update and maintain GIS datasets and maps of bike/ped network facilities and plans statewide.
+Document linkage between the local and regional network facilities. - Utilize national and statewide data sources (Streetlight, Strava, or other applications) to confirm and analyze bike/ped travel activity. - Regularly maintain and update the statewide shared use path GIS dataset, and coordinate with OIT for data sharing endeavors internally and externally. - Maintain the Complete Streets, Roads, and Highways Manual and Policy documents. - Maintain the Statewide Bicycle and Pedestrian Master Plan document. - Plan, oversee, and facilitate the installation of wayfinding signage along United States Bicycle Routes within the state.
 Coordinate with HDO's and contractors to maintain signage.
 Establish new corridors and collaborate with AASHTO for approval.
 Complete realignments as needed. - Identify and help obtain federal, state, local, or private funds available for developing active (bike/ped) transportation facilities or treatments. - Develop and maintain a functional system whereby all information related to non-motorized travel planning, design, and inspection (including ADA compliance) is available for consideration in local, state, and federal efforts.